devStoyanov/FortiFlask/README.md

 # CI/CD

 FortiFlask uses GitHub Actions for its CI/CD pipelines.
-The pipelines are configured to automatically build, push to repository, and deploy the application image  whenever changes are pushed to the main branch.
+The pipeline is configured to automatically build , push to repository, and deploy the application image to Vm  whenever changes are pushed to the main branch.
 The CI/CD process includes the following steps:
-Generate build id for the image using env variable, GITHUB_SHA Login to Docker Hub using docker/login-action@v2 action with two secrets.
+* Generate build id which will be used to tag an image using env variable, GITHUB_SHA
+* Login to Docker Hub using docker/login-action@v2 action with two secrets.
-Build, Tag and Push an image to the repository
+* Build, Tag, Push an image to the repository
-Login and Deploy to Vm by using appleboy/ssh-action@master action
+* Login and Deploy to Vm by using appleboy/ssh-action@master action

 # License